ankurtaly/Integrated-Gradients/howto.md

 ## Adding a placeholder for analysis:

+Our code snippets describe how to apply integrated gradients using a placeholder.
 Sometimes production models take input from a FIFO queue rather than a simple placeholder.

-Our code snippets describe how to apply integrated gradients using a placeholder.
-To see how to replace the FIFO queue with a placeholder in the model graph, see [here](https://docs.google.com/document/d/1pfRNkTJuXw4SqDcmw-T8l7_F0gfr7yR_bpvZfVTM0Q0/edit).
+In such cases, for ease of analysis, the [TF graph editor API](https://www.tensorflow.org/api_guides/python/contrib.graph_editor) to swap the queue based feed with a simple placeholder feed.

 ## Why do you need a baseline?